gj-goncalvescaldas/btc-3-asset-portfolio-extension/README.md

 ---

 ## Motivation & Background
 I’ve been interested in economics since my school days.
-However, it wasn’t until I suffered an accident (requiring three surgical interventions) that I found the time to revisit my fascination with financial markets.
+However, it wasn’t until I suffered an accident that I found the time to revisit my fascination with financial markets.
 During recovery, I delved deeper into how monetary policy and inflation affect our daily lives—especially as these factors seemed to magnify following the COVID-19 pandemic.

 My interest in Bitcoin arose around 2024, though I was aware of it much earlier.
 Initially, I viewed Bitcoin as a speculative vehicle.
 Over time, however, the persistent erosion of purchasing power in traditional currencies led me to consider Bitcoin’s potential as more than just a tool for speculation.